+I’m interested in the eclectic style and eccentric characters we have on our UK hills.
 I chose Snowdon because as most folk know there’s many routes up to the top of varying difficulties, there’s also a train service to just below the summit and a cafe on top too.
 I thought I could get a varied set of people up there.
 After finally getting permission I just needed to wait until the summer crowds had gone.
 It was a difficult decision for me to just leave everything to chance - to arrive and see who’s up there on that day and take their portraits.

 I had the finished portrait in my head from the start, the backdrop, with the stands visible and a bit of scenery around the edges to tell more of the story, I just needed to work out how to do it and hope there was room for me to setup there somewhere.